 The founder of SBN, Rachel is passionate about the role business plays in transforming our economy to a sustainable one.
-She’s a self-confessed ‘tree hugger’ who firmly believes leadership has to come from business – the engine of change for the better.
+She firmly believes leadership has to come from business – the engine of change for the better.
 She’s keen on cycling, walking, sewing and loves good food and wine.
-She’s also the mother of two young kids and loves getting to know new people.
+In 2018 she was awarded the New Zealand Order of Merit for years of service to sustainable business.

 General Manager Projects and Advisory

 James works with the Network Team to ensure that SBN delivers relevant and valuable activity that helps members achieve sustainable success.
 He has extensive commercial experience having worked in large corporates and owned his own business.
 His business sustainability journey started many years ago via the coffee industry where he was involved in Fair Trade.
 In his free time James particularly enjoys coaching his sons’ sports teams and trail running across NZ’s beautiful tracks.
 James is also a Board member of the Northern Football Federation.

 National Network Manager

 Dave is SBN National Network Manager.